School of Education

 Everything you need to know about this course!

 Your lived experience of this course will extend beyond the classroom.
-You will be taught in our state-of-the-art teaching buildings at Walsall Campus, just a short walk from Walsall town centre and a bus ride from the centre of Birmingham and Wolverhampton.
-Our provision includes buildings which are fitted with interactive whiteboards, lecture theatres, and classrooms as well as social learning areas which include the Student’s Union.
+You will be taught at Walsall Campus, just a short walk from Walsall town centre and a bus ride from the centre of Birmingham and Wolverhampton.
+Our provision includes lecture theatres and classrooms as well as social learning areas, which include the Student Union.
 Walsall is a smaller campus with a real sense of community and offers everything you need to complete your studies in one place.

-• If you have disabilities and/or specific learning difficulties you can gain a wide range of support from the Student Support and Wellbeing team at the university
+• If you have disabilities and/or specific learning difficulties, you can gain a wide range of support from the Student Support and Well Being team and your Faculty Enabling Tutor

 • Higher Education academic skills will be embedded throughout the curriculum

-• You will develop knowledge; be able to critically analyse; make judgments; and evaluate key concepts, theories and principles in the area of education studies.
+• You will develop knowledge and be able to critically analyse, make judgments and evaluate key concepts, theories, and principles in the area of education studies

-• You will discover how to identify and reflect on potential connections and discontinuities between aspects of subject knowledge and their application in social policies and contexts.
+• Analyse inclusion concepts, theories, and issues in a systematic way.
+Identify and reflect on potential connections and discontinuities between aspects of subject knowledge and their application in social policies and contexts

-• You will process and synthesise a range of relevant empirical and theoretical data to present and justify your chosen position.
+• Process and synthesise a range of relevant empirical and theoretical data to present and justify your chosen position

-• You will develop your professional and ethical practice to improve outcomes for children, young people, adults and their families.
+• Develop your professional and ethical practice to improve outcomes for children, young people, adults, and their families

 Location Mode Fee Year